 Thinking about investing in a new pair of yard boots?
 Then you need to read this...

-If you're looking for a new pair of versatile country boots, then check out our tester’s comments
+If you're looking for a new pair of versatile country boots, check out this stylish selection

 Horse & Hound has been working with a number of professional riders, trainers and yards to put a range of products to the test in a busy yard environment.
 And here are the results…